 Belleville is a city that is located in Ontario, Canada.
-It is located along the Moira River and serves as the seat of Hastings County, despite being politically independent.
+It is situated along the Moira River and serves as the seat of Hastings County, despite being politically independent.
 The city was first incorporated as a village in 1836 and became a city in 1878.

-The median value of homes as well as median household income also falls below the national average.
+The median value of homes, as well as median household income, also falls below the national average.
 The city’s population has experienced growth throughout the years, with some periods of slight population declines.
 However, since 2001, Belleville has seen nothing but growth in terms of its population.
 Data from 2016 showed a population of over 50,000 residents, reflecting a 1.3% increase from 2011 data.
-Given these historical population trends, it is to be expected that the city will continue to slowly add to its population in the years ahead.
+Given these historic population trends, it is to be expected that the city will continue to add to its population in the years ahead slowly.